December 6, Reading 1 – 2 Chronicles 36

 That is why we need Jesus.

 And He is the true man, who was both fully God but also fully man.
-He has experienced the hardship of this life, the trials and tribulations, and yet has remained without sin.
+He has experienced the hardship of this life, the tribals and tribulations, and yet has remained without sin.

-The covenant God enacts through Jesus as the righteous man does not end, because as God He is able to enact and keep both sides of the covenant – And we rest in Him!
+The covenant God enacts through Jesus as the righteous man does not end, because as God He is able to enact and keep both sides – And we rest in Him!
 His righteousness is ours!

 * Dear Lord God,